zenml-io/blog.zenml.io/_posts/2022-12-16-month-of-mlops-third-prize-cheque-easy.md

 Based on the requirements of the competition and the usecase I had chosen, I defined the scope of my solution to include the following features:

-* Support for labelling data which can be used to train the model
+* Support for labeling data which can be used to train the model
 * Combine the images and GT to prepare a dataset for model training
 * Training a model to extract relevant data from a cheque image
 * Evaluating the performance of the trained model